Yinchuan Ningxia, China Travel Guide

 The official currency is Renminbi (RMB), also Chinese Yuan (CNY), symbol ¥.
 Denominations span ¥1 to ¥100 banknotes, and ¥0.1 to ¥1 coins.

-Tipping is not customary in China and is generally not expected in restaurants, taxis, or hotels.
+It's not customary to tip in China and is generally not expected in restaurants, taxis, or hotels.
 Attempting to tip may cause confusion.

 These are typical entrance fees for popular sites.